If you experience any form of sexual violence, it is not your fault, you are not alone, and help and support is available.

 Support with your studies

-If your studies are being affected as a result of your experience, it is helpful to let your personal tutor or a member of your course staff know.
+If your studies are being affected as a result of your experience, then it would be helpful to let your personal tutor or a member of your course staff know.
 You can decide how much information to share with them about your experience.
-It is important to let them know that your studies are being affected so they can help with the adjustments you need to continue with your course, or to take a break from studies if that would be more helpful to you.
+However, it is important to let them know that your studies are being affected so they can help with the adjustments you need to continue with your course, or to take a break from studies if that would be more helpful to you.

 You do not have to make a formal complaint (if the alleged perpetrator is a member of the University community) in order to have adjustments made to your academic work.
 Academic staff can still help you by making timetable changes or arranging deadline extensions.